MadPanCake/docusaurus/docs/custom_items.md

         item_id: adventure_backpack
 ```

-➕ You can add new items simply by duplicating an existing item from the config and changing it's name and properties to your liking:
+➕ You can add new items simply by duplicating an existing item from the config and changing its name and properties to your liking:
 ```
 dino_sword:
     name: "&6Dinosaur Sword"